 Vyasa's son Shuka is the narrator of the Bhagavat-Purana.

 A commentary on the Sutras of Patanjali, is attributed to Vyasa.

 The Brahma Sutra (also called Vedanta Sutra) is attributed to a Badarayana.
 Some hold that he is Vyasa, because the island on which Vyasa was born is said to have been covered with badara trees (Indian jujube trees) - and others do not.

 (From Wikipedia, "Vyasa")

-Life and Exploits of Vyasa according to Tradition
+Life and Exploits of Vyasa in Some Detail

 On the bank of the river Ganges lived the charming maiden Satyavati.
 She was the daughter of the chief of the fishermen's tribe (an aboriginal princess), and took sages across the river in her boat.

 Satyavati used to smell unpleasantly, but one day she ferried the rishi (seer-sage) Parashara across the river.
 He took a liking to her and blessed her with a sweet aroma and a son who was named Krishna Dwaipayana because he was to be dark (krishna) and born on an island (dwaipayana, meaning 'island-born') in the Yamuna River, Uttar Pradesh.
 He was also given the title Vyasa (compiler, arranger) later.

 Vyasa grew up quickly and left for the forest the day he was born.
 But he - later known as Veda Vyasa, or the arranger (splitter) of the Vedas into four parts - promised his mother that he would come back whenever he was called for.

 Vyasa mastered the Vedas.
 It is said that he dictated the entire epic at a stretch while the elephant-headed Ganesh acted as the scribe.
 Vyasa also played a central role in the unfolding story he wrote by appearing and disappearing on the scene whenever his mother or her family members sought his help.
 He solved their problems.